Generic norms and metrics on countable abelian groups: Groups isometric to the rational Urysohn space

 \section{Groups isometric to the rational Urysohn space}

-We recall here that the Urysohn universal metric space $\mathbb{U}$ is the unique Polish metric space (i.e. complete and separable) satisfying the property that a partial isometry between two finite subsets extends to an autoisometry of the whole space.
+We recall here that the Urysohn universal metric space $\mathbb{U}$ is the unique Polish metric space (i.e. complete and separable) containing isometrically every separable metric space (containment of every finite metric space is enough) and satisfying the property that a partial isometry between two finite subsets extends to an autoisometry of the whole space.
 It was constructed by Urysohn in \cite{Ur}.
 We refer to Chapter 5 in \cite{Pe} for more information about this space.